-How many hours a day do ‘you’ spend in storyland?
-Is it noticed when being lost in the content of a story happens, or ‘you’ are just tossed around in the endless ocean of thoughts from one story to the other?
+How many hours a day do you spend in storyland?
+Can you notice thoughts coming and going, or you are just tossed around in the endless ocean of thoughts from one story to the other?
 In our everyday lives most of us do not recognize thoughts for what they are, just thoughts floating by, but rather spend most of our lives being zoomed into the contents of thoughts, taking them for granted.

 Let’s have a look at an everyday scenario.
-On a sunny afternoon, after work, the body is driving home on the motorway, while the ‘me’ is still in a story about what happened in the meeting earlier that day, instead of noticing what is happening here now.
-‘My boss was so unfair to me.
+On a sunny afternoon, after work, driving home on the motorway, the focus is mainly on the internal movie about what happened in the meeting earlier that day, instead of noticing what is happening here now.
+‘My boss was so unfair with me.
 He shouldn’t have said that.
 I’m so pissed off…’ – and the story goes on.
-Tension and contraction arise in the body due to anger and resentment towards ‘my’ boss.
-Suddenly, a sense of hunger takes place which triggers another story, a story about being at home eating ‘my’ favourite pizza.
-Then, unexpectedly, a ‘mad’ driver cuts ‘me’ off almost causing an accident which sets off a new stream of story with images of being in hospital due to severe injuries.
-‘That crazy, stupid bastard, he almost killed me.
-When I’m out of hospital I’ll track him down and give him a lecture on good behaviour’.
+Tension and contraction arise in the body due to anger and resentment.
+Suddenly, a sense of hunger shows up, which triggers another story, a story about being at home eating my favourite pizza.
+Then, unexpectedly, a driver cuts me off, almost causing an accident, which sets off a new stream of story with images of being in hospital due to severe injuries.

-And this is how most of us live, almost constantly falling in and out from one story to another hundred or thousand times a day, hardly noticing the blooming trees on the side of the road, the warmth of the sun on the skin, the whispering of the wind and the pleasant tingling sensation in the hands.
-All this is missed for only one reason: to keep the illusion of the self ‘alive’.
+And this is how most of us live, almost constantly falling in and out from one story to another hundred or thousand times a day; hardly noticing the blooming trees on the side of the road, the warmth of the sun on the skin, the whispering of the wind and the pleasant tingling sensations in the hands.
+All this is missed for only one reason: to keep the illusion of the self alive.

 But the ‘I’ lives only in stories.